 Dustin: I think of Millennial Roost as an allegorical documentary of my emotions filtered through a persona, and perhaps a persona that’s become a close friend of mine.

 5. Jibanananda is remembered for Banalata.
-Coleridge for Christable and Kubla Khan.
+Coleridge for Christabel and Kubla Khan.
 Would you be okay with people remembering you by Mr. Hen?
 Why or Why not?

 Dustin: Mr. Hen is an abuse and an abuser.
-In an allegorical realm, he can be just those two things.
-His humanity isn’t obvious as an egg laying rooster and so the speaker’s voice is always paramount, which was the goal.
-However, I’d be okay with people remembering me by Mr. Hen if he’s seen an allegorical device by which a particularly insightful light is shined on the impact of such an abuse / abuser.
+In a symbolic realm, he can be just those two things.
+His humanity isn’t apparent as an egg-laying rooster, and so the speaker’s voice is always paramount, which was the goal.
+However, I’d be okay with people remembering me by Mr. Hen if he’s seen an allegorical device by which a particularly insightful light is shined on the impact of such an abuse/abuser.

 6. How much room do you save for a reader in each of your poems?

 Dustin: I always write my poems toward a reading experience I would enjoy or haven’t had yet, so I like to think I save a lot of room for readers like myself or readers who have similar values or tastes.

 7. How much would you rate your knowledge of Asian poetry both as a poet in your own space and as the editor of Hayden’s Ferry Review?

 Dustin: You know, I’m not sure to what extent I would rate my knowledge of anything.
 I’ve had so many beautiful people in my life that for the longest have done that kind of thing for me.
 I can say, however, that I have great admiration for the diversity of Asian writers and writing.
 Our team at Hayden’s Ferry Review certainly took pride in the Asian writers we published.
 I did a kind of spiritual apprenticeship with Suji Kwock Kim’s writing when I first started in poetry, and she’s remained a writer I admire.